 - Phosphoric Acid: This acid is ideal for deep cleaning, especially in grout lines and high-traffic areas.
 It effectively dissolves hard water scales and mineral buildup, which makes it a key factor in keeping a clean floor in a busy restaurant environment.
 Phosphoric acid is gentle enough to use on tiles and porcelain surfaces but powerful enough to remove even the most stubborn deposits.

-- High Acid Cleaners: Products like High Acid Cleaner FP® are designed specifically for grease removal, which is common in commercial kitchens.
+- High Acid Cleaners: Products like High Acid Cleaner FP® are explicitly designed for grease removal, which is common in commercial kitchens.
 These products are formulated to penetrate layers of built-up grease and break down organic residues that collect on kitchen floors over time.

 Alkaline Cleaners

-- Chemical Degreaser: This type of cleaner works wonders on stainless steel surfaces, equipment, and tiles.
+- Chemical Degreaser: This cleaner works wonders on stainless steel surfaces, equipment, and tiles.
 Often paired with a grout brush or floor scrubber for maximum efficiency, chemical degreasers help remove the oily residues that accumulate in high-traffic areas and near kitchen equipment.

 Neutral Cleaners